JihadBadran/nauty-dragon/README.md

 ![npm version](https://img.shields.io/npm/v/nauty-dragon.svg?label=version)
 ![npm version](https://img.shields.io/npm/l/nauty-dragon.svg)

-**Nauty Dragon** is in progress and can't be used, please be patient with us :) thank you
+**Hey!, thank you for being interested in this, but Nauty Dragon is in progress and can't be used, please be patient with us :) thank you**

 **Nauty Dragon** is a notifications library which makes it extremely easy to display notifications on your web apps.
 It is **highly customizable** and enables **you** to stack notifications on top of one another.